Introduction

 Music

-For the film’s music Altman decided he wanted to hire singer-songwriter, Harry Nilsson.
+For the film’s music, Altman decided he wanted to hire singer-songwriter, Harry Nilsson.
 Nilsson, who had an early boost via the vocal support of The Beatles in 1968, had an up-and-down career for the next dozen years.
 A legendary party animal who was a founding member of The Hollywood Vampires, there was no denying that Nilsson had one of the best voices of his generation.
 He was also a masterful lyricist with a quick wit.
 Perfect for Altman’s tastes.

-Robert Evans and the rest of the brass at Paramount were against the hiring, fearing that Nilsson would be difficult to work with.
-Throughout his Grammy-winning career, Harry was known for being difficult and demanding, as well as constantly drunk.
-The only person that vocally supported the decision was Williams, who had no clout with anybody involved in the production since this was his first movie.
+The only person who vocally supported the decision was Williams, who had no clout with anybody involved in the production since this was his first movie.
 Regardless, Altman loved working with Nilsson on the movie and found him to be a total professional.

 “Nobody wanted him at first except Robin Williams.
 Everyone said ‘You’ll get in trouble with him — he’ll get drunk; he won’t do it; he’s all washed up.’
 As a matter of fact I said all of those things about Harry to Robin myself one day.
 Then I went home and thought about it and said to myself, ‘Jesus, that’s what some people are saying about me!’
-So I called Harry Nilsson, because I had never met him in my life, and we got along terrifically.”
+So I called Harry Nilsson, because I had never met him in my life, and we got along terrifically”

 – Robert Altman

-Nilsson took a break during the recording of his final album “Flash Harry” to write the music for Popeye.
-He wrote all of the original songs and co-produced the music with producer Bruce Robb at Cherokee Studios in Hollywood.
-Feiffer hated Nilsson’s songs, feeling they weren’t right for the film, and vocally expressed this to Altman, but it changed nothing, and they were used for the movie.
+Feiffer hated Nilsson’s songs, feeling they weren’t right for the film.
+Consequently, he expressed this to Altman.
+However, it changed nothing, and they were used for the movie.
 Nilsson’s lyrics, and orchestrations with Van Dyke Parks, add a level of additional playfulness that is a fairly common theme throughout Harry’s career.

 “Robert Altman thought it was a good idea to take all the musicians to Malta, which is a crazy idea, because they just took all the drugs in the Middle East with them.
 It just became this huge party – people were lucky to have gotten out alive!”